ist-dsi/cookbook-vault-certificate/README.md

 #### Vault properties

   - `address` - the address of the Vault Server.
 Default: `http://127.0.0.1:8200`.
   - `token` - the token used to authenticate against the Vault Server.
-No default, this must be specified.
+No default, **this must be specified**.

 #### Static environment properties

   - `static_mountpoint` - the Vault mountpoint used for static environments.
 Default: `secret`
   - `service_name` - the name of the service being provisioned.
 No default, this must be specified on static environments.
   - `version` - the specific version of the service that is being provisioned.
-Only used when `use_common_path` is false.
-Default: empty string.
+No default, this must be specified when `use_common_path` is false.
   - `common_path` - the path to use in `static_path` when `use_common_path` is set to true.
 Default: `common`.
   - `use_common_path` - whether to use `common_path` in `static_path`.
 Default: `true`.
   - `certificates_path` - the last path to use in `static_path`.
 This allows having multiple certificates for a single service.
 Default: `certificates`.
-  - `static_path` - the full path used to get the certificate from Vault in a static environments.
+  - `static_path` - the full path used to get the certificate from Vault in static environments.
 Default: using the defaults it would be
-                    'secret/example-service/#{node.environment}/common/certificates/#{certificate_common_name}'
+                    `secret/example-service/#{node.environment}/common/certificates/#{certificate_common_name}`.

 #### Dynamic environment properties

   - `dynamic_mountpoint` - the Vault mountpoint used for dynamic environments.
-Default: 'pki/issue'.
+Default: `pki/issue`.
   - `pki_role` - the role used in Vault pki to generate new certificates.
 No default, this must be specified on dynamic environments.
-  - `dynamic_path` - the full path used to get the certificate from Vault in a dynamic environment.
+  - `dynamic_path` - the full path used to get the certificate from Vault in dynamic environments.
 Default: using the defaults it would be
-                     'pki/issue/#{pki_role}'
+                     `pki/issue/#{pki_role}`.
   - `dynamic_options` - the options to pass to the pki Vault backend.
 Default: `{ common_name: "#{certificate_common_name}" }`.

 #### Certificate bundles properties

   - `combine_certificate_and_chain` - whether to combine the certificate and the CA trust chain in a single file in that order.
 Useful to use in Nginx.
 Default: `false`.
   - `combine_all` - whether to combine the certificate, the CA trust chain, and the private key in a single file in that order.
 Useful to use in HAProxy.
 Default: `false`.

 #### Filesystem properties